Delegate, New South Wales: Location and features

 The place name, Delegate, may have derived from an Aboriginal word meaning "high mountains".
 The first village began in 1852 and was sited at Hayden's Bog, on the property now called "Bendolba".
 Mount Delegate, commonly known in the local area as "Delegate Hill", is situated across the border in Victoria, and stands at approximately 1325 m above sea level.
 It is the only single mountain in the Great Divide and of an unusual shape.
-Because of its height, Mount Delegate now has several telecommunication towers serving both NSW & Victoria.
+Because of its height, Mount Delegate now has several telecommunication towers serving both NSW and Victoria.